We have created (2) walking access routes to ensure your safety and maximize the viewing experience.

 You are required to attend the lecture prior to every tour along the Ground Pathways as conditions and bear activity is constantly changing.
 The entrance certification is valid for one full day.
 However, the lecture must be taken again due to changing information and conditions.

-Un-escorted tours are allowed from Opening - May 9th and August 1st - October 20th. (fees & entrance procedures apply)
+Un-escorted tours are allowed from Opening - May 9th and August 1st - Close. (fees & entrance procedures apply)

 Purchase a ticket, complete and submit an application at the Shiretoko Goko Lakes Field House.
 Once completed and approved a "Certification" for admission will be provided.
 Then you must attend the lecture.
 The application can be completed at the Field House or downloaded from the Shiretoko Goko Lakes portal site.

 Visitors must attend the lecture before touring along the Ground Pathways.
 It is possible to make a reservation for the lecture.
 However, a limited number of people can attend without reservations.

 The maximum lecture attendance is (50) persons.
 (40 reserved & 10 non-reserved) Even during the busy season the "lecture" wait times are between 10 - 20 minutes.Reservation is unnecessary.
 Please inquire by phone.

 Yes.
 As a courtesy to others visitors should please make cancellations at least (48) hours prior to your planned visit.
 Reservations can be updated/changed at the Shiretoko Goko Lakes Portal Site.
 Please contact the Shiretoko Goko Lakes Field House (TEL: 0152-24-3323) if you have any questions.

 The Bears Active Season is from May 10th - July 31st.
 Visitors can tour the Ground Pathways with registered tour guides during this period.

 Registered guides are well trained specialists knowledgable on how to avoid and handle encounters with bears.
 Guides are equipped with radiophones which update bear activity for safety.